 The Township of Nipigon is already known as a destination fishing location, but did you know this applies year-round?
 Set up your portable ice hut or hire an outfitter for the day!
 Outfitters can provide transportation, a hut with fire place, and have holes pre-drilled for you.
 All for a very reasonable price. http://www.nipigon.net/business/business-directory/

 This ice climbing festival is one of the most unique winter events in Northwestern Ontario, and one of the premiere ice climbing events in Canada.
-This year’s Ice Fest will be held March 6th – 8th.
+This year’s Ice Fest will be held the March 4th weekend.
 Climbers and those interested in learning, gather in Nipigon and then set off to climb Nipigon in the area, usually at Orient Bay and Kama Bay.
 The Saturday clinics (beginner to advanced) culminate in a delicious dinner and presentations from guest speakers.
 This celebration of all things “ice” usually goes well into the evening.

 Space is limited for the clinics, so register now to avoid disappointment.
 For more information you can head over to their official website outdoorskillsandthrills.com or their Facebook page @nipigonicefest